 PS: Thanks again for an amazing evening, J+C!!

 Early Sunday Morning: After passing Bogart’s Doughnut Co. several times while we were there and seeing the “Sold Out” sign, Caleb and I were so excited to drive by and see it still Open on Sunday morning on the drive home from Sophie’s swimming lessons.
 I walked in with the excitement of a kid on Christmas and a smile plastered only face.
 I wanted to make sure I could photograph them appropriately and share them with Kate & Will & Sophie, so we bought two of every flavor — Lavender Cake, Raised Glazed, Brown-Butter Glazed, Chocolate Cake, Nutella-Filled, Vanilla Bean Buttercream-Filled, and Sprinkled Cake.
 We unapologetically scarfed down the Nutella donut seconds after walking out the door.

 Sunday Brunch: Kate, Will, Sophie, Caleb, Jess, Chris, and I all went to The Lynhall for brunch.
-Let me just start with saying how awesome the interior of this cafe is.
-Secondly, their Apple Mimosa (tattersal pommeau, apple cider syrup, sparkling wine, Bolivar bitters) is to die for!!!
-They were SO GOOD, that I had two, in my defense myself sister helped me drink both of them. 🙂 Caleb and I shared the Potato Sourdough Tartine — soft scrambled egg, wild mushroom conserva, dried olive, arugula, pecorino and a Quiche Pastry.
+Let me just start by saying how awesome the interior of this cafe is.
+Secondly, their Apple Mimosa (tattersall pommeau, apple cider syrup, sparkling wine, Bolivar bitters) is to die for!!!
+They were SO GOOD, that I had two, in my defense myself sister helped me drink both of them. 🙂 Caleb and I shared the Potato Sourdough Tartine — soft scrambled egg, wild mushroom conserva, dried olive, arugula, pecorino, and a Quiche Pastry.